yttriumz/notes-foam/index.md

 # Alecton4's Notes

 This is [Alecton4](https://github.com/Alecton4)'s notebook.
-Enjoy your exploration and I hope some of the notes help! :D
+Enjoy exploring and hopefully some notes are helpful!

 ## Index